 South West of England Bat Conference

-The South West of England Bat Conference is an opportunity for volunteer and professional bat workers in the South West to spend time together: updating their knowledge, sharing best practice, developing their skills and catching up on the latest 'bat chat'.
-The day will include spotlight talks from various bat groups in the region, longer talks on projects or sharing new knowledge and a choice of practical workshops.
-There will also be plenty of time for catching up with batty friends or making some new batty acquaintances.
+The South West of England Bat Conference is an opportunity for volunteer and professional bat workers in the South West to spend time together (virtually for the 2021 event): updating their knowledge, sharing best practice, developing their skills and catching up on the latest 'bat chat'.
+The day will include spotlight talks from various bat groups in the region, longer talks on projects or sharing new knowledge and a choice of two practical workshops.
+There will also be plenty of time for catching up with batty friends or making some new batty acquaintances in online chats.

-This is a one-day event primarily for bat workers and bat enthusiasts who live or work in the South West of England or who are members of bat groups in the region.
+This is a one-day event primarily for bat workers and bat enthusiasts who live, work or are members of bat groups in the South West of England.
 The area covered is: Avon, Cornwall, Devon, Dorset, Isles of Scilly, Gloucestershire, Somerset, and Wiltshire.

 - An update on the work of the Bat Conservation Trust – Carol Williams, Director of Conservation